fleetdm/fleet/handbook/security.md

 This section covers our GitHub configuration.
 Like everything we do, we aim for the right level of security and productivity.

-Because our code is open source we are much more concerned about the integrity of the code than its confidentiality.
+Because our code is open source, we are much more concerned about the integrity of the code than its confidentiality.
 This is why our configuration aims to protect what is in the code, but we spend no effort preventing "leaks" since almost everything is public anyway.